-I am an Assistant Professor of Engineering Education, Computer Science (courtesy), Industrial and Systems Engineering (courtesy) and Science and Technology in Society (courtesy) at Virginia Tech.
+At present, I am an Associate Professor of Engineering Education, Computer Science (courtesy), Industrial and Systems Engineering (courtesy) and Science and Technology in Society (courtesy) at Virginia Tech.

 I have affiliated appointments with the Center for Human-Computer Interaction (CHCI), the Center for Innovation-based Manufacturing (CIbM) and the Interdisciplinary Graduate Education Program in Human Centered Design(HCD).